 Hello!
 My name’s Kelly Lenihan, and I’m a book lover, both to read and to write.

 Growing up, I was lucky enough to have parents who designated a room in the house as the “den” — reserving one wall, floor to ceiling, for books — and in so doing gifted me with a love of books that has stayed with me my entire life.
 As a child, I worked my way through my dad’s home library, reading everything I could get my hands on, whether I understood the content or not.
-I even read the encyclopedias when I couldn’t find anything else to read.
-In school I spent as much time reading the novels hidden inside my textbooks as I did paying attention to my lessons.
+I even read the dictionary and encyclopedias when I couldn’t find anything else to read.
+In school, I spent as much time reading the novels hidden inside my textbooks as I did paying attention to my lessons.
 Shh!
 Don’t tell my teachers!